MonoGame/MonoGame/Documentation/articles/getting_started/4_adding_content.md

 ## Adding the content in your game

-Now that you have added the asset to the Content project, it's time to load it into your game.
+Now that you have added the asset to the Content project, it is time to load it into your game.
 First, open up the **Game1.cs** class file and declare a new **ballTexture** variable of type **Texture2D** in the **Game1** class, so you can store the ball image into memory.

 ```csharp
 public class Game1 : Game